 Enabling activities directly enable other activities to make a substantial contribution to an environmental objective.

-Transitional activities are

-activities for which low-carbon

-alternatives are not

-among others have greenhouse gas
+Transitional activities are activities for which low-carbon alternatives are not yet available and among others have greenhouse gas

-corresponding to the

-best performance.

-vet available and

-emission levels

-limitations on

-emissions and

-renewable power

-or low-carbon fuels

-by the end of 2035.

 To what minimum extent are sustainable investments with an environmental objective aligned with the EU Taxonomy?